mozilla-releng/scriptworker/docs/cot_gpg_key_mgmt.rst

 several types of gpg keys:

--  [taskcluster team] worker keys, which are unsigned pubkeys for docker- and generic- workers
+-  [taskcluster team] worker keys, which are unsigned pubkeys for docker- and generic- workers.
--  [releng team] scriptworker keys, which are signed pubkeys for scriptworkers
+-  [releng team] scriptworker keys, which are signed pubkeys for scriptworkers.
--  [releng team] scriptworker trusted keys, which are the pubkeys of releng team members who are allowed to generate and sign scriptworker keys
+-  [releng team] scriptworker trusted keys, which are the pubkeys of releng team members who are allowed to generate and sign scriptworker keys.
 -  [various] git commit signing keys.
 We keep the above pubkeys in a git repo, and we sign the commits.
 These are the pubkeys that are allowed to sign the git commits.